Please note: this programme is subject to change

 Research in Finance will deliver a data-led view of the forces reshaping the UK pensions landscape, exploring how investment allocations are evolving, how regulation is influencing industry direction, and what this means for long-term retirement outcomes.

-Drawing on the latest research and behavioural insights, the session will also examine changing attitudes towards saving and investing across generations, alongside the ongoing challenge of member engagement and what genuinely works when communicating pensions and investing to different audiences.
+Drawing on the latest research and behavioural insights, the session will examine changing attitudes towards saving and investing across generations, alongside the ongoing challenge of member engagement and what genuinely works when communicating pensions and investing to different audiences.

 This session will address: